Hermann V. von Holst: Overseeing Frank Lloyd Wright's practice

 Architectural historians have tended to underestimate von Holst's abilities and influence in the world of architecture.
 However, it is clear that a man with degrees from two outstanding architecture departments, who had served as head draughtsman for the leading firm of Shepley, Rutan & Coolidge, who taught design and served as treasurer of the Architectural League of America was a solid choice for this task.
 Also, architectural critics have tended either to undervalue or misattribute work done while Wright was mostly incommunicado in Europe.
-The output of Wright's office in the years 1909–1911 should be assessed on its own merit as Prairie School work of the first order by the design team headed by Marion Mahony under the auspices of von Holst.
+The output of Wright's office in the years 1909–11 should be assessed on its own merit as work designed by the team headed by Marion Mahony under the auspices of von Holst.

-Modern architectural critics have wondered in print why Wright selected an architect not known for the Prairie Style to supervise his office.
-However, even a cursory glace at his work both during and after supervising Wright's office shows an impressive collection of buildings contributing to the Prairie School's output in Chicago and the Midwest (see partial listing of work, below, especially the non-Wright work of 1910–1911).
+Modern architectural critics have wondered why Wright selected an architect not known for the Prairie Style to supervise his office.
+However, even a cursory glace at his work both during and after supervising Wright's office shows an impressive collection of buildings contributing to the Prairie School's output in Chicago and the Midwest (see partial listing of work below, especially the non-Wright work of 1910–11).

-While von Holst was supervising Wright's office, he and Lucy Edith Hammond were married. von Holst continued to practice in Chicago through the 1920s.
-He served as president of the Chicago Architectural League.
+While von Holst was supervising Wright's office, he and Lucy Edith Hammond were married.
 For a time he shared a partnership with James L. Fyfe.
+Von Holst continued to practice in Chicago through the 1920s, and served as president of the Chicago Architectural League.
 He collaborated with George Grant Elmslie on a number of Prairie Style commercial and industrial structures, particularly a series of train stations and power company buildings.
 On June 10, 1928, Condell Memorial Hospital, which von Host designed, was dedicated in Libertyville, Illinois.